Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/white_blood_cells/tutorial_nuclear_segmentation.md

 ### Obtaining the WBC Image Data

-Download our `WBC_PCAPipeline` <a href="../downloads/WBC_PCAPipeline.zip">folder</a>, move this folder to your desktop, and verify that it has the following contents:
+The raw images and files that we will need to run our analysis are contained in a `WBC_PCAPipeline` folder that can be downloaded <a href="../downloads/WBC_PCAPipeline.zip">here</a> as a .zip.
+Extract this file, move the resulting folder onto your desktop, and verify that it has the following contents:

 ~~~
 WBC_PCAPipeline